Rethinking Tipping: The Shift to Service Charges in Restaurants

 Pro: Predictable Revenue and Labor Planning

-Example: A chef-driven bistro adds a 20% service charge and uses part of the revenue to guarantee higher hourly wages, allowing managers to forecast labor costs more accurately during slower seasons.
+Example: A chef-driven bistro adds a 20% service charge and uses part of the revenue to guarantee higher hourly wages.
+This allows managers to forecast labor costs more accurately during slower seasons.

 Pro: Pay Equity Between FOH and BOH